Research

 Financial Literacy Gaps

-Many students lacked basic financial knowledge, particularly around budgeting, savings, and investments.
-This lack of understanding made managing money overwhelming, leading to poor financial decisions.
+Many students struggled with basic financial skills like budgeting, saving, and investing, making money management overwhelming and leading to poor financial decisions.

 Spending vs. Saving

-Students struggled to balance spending and saving.
-Immediate needs like rent, groceries, and school supplies took priority, leaving little room for long-term savings.
-Impulse spending, especially for social activities, was a common issue.
+Students found it hard to balance spending and saving.
+Essentials like rent, groceries, and school supplies came first, leaving little for savings.
+Impulse spending, especially on social activities, was a common challenge.

 Financial Stress Impact

-Financial stress emerged as a major theme, affecting both mental health and academic performance.
-The pressure to manage expenses, especially for international students facing higher costs, often led to anxiety and distraction from studies.
+Financial stress was a major issue, impacting both mental health and academics.
+Managing expenses, especially for international students with higher costs, often caused anxiety and distracted them from studies.

 Employment Challenges